About this course

 Who is this course is for?

 This is an intermediate level course.
-Participants must possess an understanding of online technology and marketing communications principles.
+Participants must possess an understanding of interactive media and should have experience in interactive design, digital marketing, online communications or advertising.

 Obtain exclusive resources